kiki-etc/Obsidian-Vault/Introduction to Artificial Intelligence/Supervised Learning and Regression.md

 <br>➔ MAE is the easiest to understand, because it's the average error.
 ➔ MSE is more popular than MAE, because MSE "punishes" larger errors, which tends to be useful in the real world.
 ➔ RMSE is even more popular than MSE, because RMSE is interpretable in the "y" units.
-➔ All of these are **loss functions**, because we want to minimize them
+➔ All of these are **loss functions**, because we want to minimize them.

 ```Python
 from sklearn import metrics